arleen-torregrosa/arleenslow/README.md

 ### Hi there 👋!!!
-(Espanish below)
+(Spanish below)

-Welcome to my GitHub.
-If you have arrived here, it's because you're interested in my work as a data analyst and/or in C programming.

 #### About Me
-My passion for research and technology has led me to specialize in data analysis.
-I am a junior data analyst with a background in the cultural sector, specifically musicology.
-I have developed a unique perspective that combines creativity and analytical rigor, allowing me to solve problems from multiple approaches.
+Developer with experience in data analysis, programming, and software development.
+My passion for technology and innovation has led me to specialize in leveraging programming languages and advanced tools to create efficient solutions and optimize processes.
+I stand out for my attention to detail and my ability to evaluate and improve complex technological systems.

 #### Portfolio Organization
 My projects are organized into two main branches: